BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 DataStructure
 ----------------

-The **complex** DataStructure can be filled with various types of objects.
+The **simplnx** DataStructure can be filled with various types of objects.
 Those are all listed below.
 In the **DREAM3D-NX** user interface, the DataStructure of any pipeline can be inspected via the "DataStructure" view, shown below outlined in a yellow box at the right side of the user interface.